fatih-ozdal/Raytracer/blog/hw3/episode3.md

 Sometimes the smallest bugs cause the biggest headaches. 🐛

-**Note on metal_glass_plates.json:** The left plate still has a circular artifact.
+**Note on metal_glass_plates:** The left plate still has a circular artifact.
 This plate is dielectric (glass), and as mentioned earlier, my dielectric implementation has some issues.
 This will be addressed in future work.

----
+**Note on davids_zoom and mirror_room:** These scenes still render incorrectly.

 ## ⏱️ Render Times & Output Gallery